-You are a first-time visitor to Yerevan confronted by a question of what are the best attractions in the capital city of Armenia.
+You are a first-time visitor to Yerevan confronted by a question of which are the best attractions in the capital city of Armenia.
 From the modern Cascade stairway, to the historic Erebuni Fortress, here are the top ten must-see attractions on any Yerevan sightseeing trip.

 1. Yerevan Cascade Stairway